xuzhi2021/ESCodeGen/README.md

-**appendix2 - relevance.csv:** The data for Figure 3 in the paper.
+**appendix2 - relevance.csv:** The data for Figure 3 (Relevance of Dimension in Defining ES-CodeGen) in the paper.

-**appendix2 - stages and artifacts.csv:** The data for Figure 4 and Figure 5 in the paper.
+**appendix2 - stages and artifacts.csv:** The data for Figure 4 (Dimensions and their applicable stages) and Figure 5 (Dimensions and their applicable artifacts) in the paper.
 Note that in the figure, we proportionally scale responses so that the selected options in each row sum to 100%.
 However, the data provided here are unscaled: each cell shows the percentage of participants who selected that specific stage (or artifact) for the corresponding dimension.

-**appendix2 - acceptable trade-offs.csv:** The specific analytic data for Figure 6 in the paper.
+**appendix2 - acceptable trade-offs.csv:** The specific analytic data for Figure 6 (To what extent trade-offs are considered acceptable) in the paper.

+## **"figures" folder:**
+Contains the workflow of our literature review (as shown above) and Figures 3 to 6.